Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Maximum manifold capacity representations

-For manifolds of arbitrary geometry calculating the manifold radii and dimensionalities involves an iterative process that alternates between determining the set of ``anchor points'' on each manifold that are relevant for the classification problem, and computing the statistics of random projections of these anchor points \citep{cohen2020separability}.
-This process is both computationally costly and non-differentiable, and therefore not suitable for use as an objective function.
-For more detail on the general theory see Appendx \ref{appendix: MFTMA}.
-However, if the submanifolds are assumed to be elliptical in shape there is an analytical expression for each of these,
+For manifolds of arbitrary geometry, the radius and dimensionality may be computed using an iterative process that alternates between determining the set of ``anchor points'' on each manifold that are relevant for the classification problem, and computing the statistics of random projections of these anchor points \citep{cohen2020separability}.
+This process is both computationally costly and non-differentiable, and therefore unsuitable for use as an objective function.
+For more detail on the general theory see Appendix \ref{appendix: MFTMA}.
+However, if the manifolds are assumed to be elliptical in shape, then both radius and dimensionality may be expressed analytically:

-where the $\lambda_i^2$ are the eigenvalues of the covariance matrix of points on the manifold.
-For reference, for a batch of 100 128-D manifolds with 100 points sampled from each, computing these elliptical-assuming measures is approximately 500 times faster in terms of wall-clock time.
+where the $\lambda_i^2$ are the eigenvalues of the covariance matrix of the manifold.
+For comparison, when computing these values for a set of 100 128-D manifolds with 100 points sampled from each, the use of the analytical expression is approximately 500 times faster (in ``wall-clock time'') than the general iterative procedure.

-\comment{ Note that when computed on matrices containing images sampled from a submanifold, $R_M$ is simply the total standard deviation, and $D_M$ is a generalized version of the {\em participation ratio} \citep{chung2018classification, rajan2010stimulus, litwin2017optimal}.
-Figure \ref{fig: figure 1} illustrates how the two aspects of manifold size, the radius and dimensionality, can distinctly impact separability. } \comment{The theoretical advances outlined above dictate the appropriate way to combine these two measurements in order to optimize for capacity.}